coinrange/Hebe-Web/README.md

 Anonymous mixed currency:
 Anonymous coin mixing is a decentralized anonymous privacy service that allows users to quickly and efficiently mix funds with other users, creating a random mapping relationship between existing user accounts and new accounts after coin mixing, thus Achieve complete anonymity.

-HEBE application
-Hebe multi-chain mobile wallet
-This is a multi-chain wallet, centered on HEBE, currently supporting currencies Hebe, Btc, Ltc, Eth, Etc, Bch, Waves, Doge, Xzc, Nxt, Ardor, Xas, Dgb, Dcr, Dash, Zec, Zen , Eac, Ltz, Ignis, Apl, Rya, Actn, built-in currency exchange, discount card, website: https://d.hebeblock.com/,

 It aims to solve the inconvenience of users in managing multiple digital currencies.
 In the future, more blockchain support and HEBE functions will be gradually added to make a decentralized wallet that supports the most chains.

-HEBE discount 劵
+RANGE discount
 The shopping rebate platform is currently running normally, and the profit is used for repurchase / destroy Hebe, to list (for a certain platform, the purchase rebate profit 20w repurchase)

-HEBE Centralized Exchange
+RANGE Centralized Exchange
-Currently being tested, HEBETOKEN is used as a platform currency, which can be used for fee reduction and exemption, etc. The platform profit is used to repurchase / destroy Hebe
+Currently being tested, RANGECOIN is used as a platform currency, which can be used for fee reduction and exemption, etc. The platform profit is used to repurchase.

 The interface is as follows: (for reference only, the final product may not be the following picture) image image

-HEBE Decentralized Asset Exchange
+RANGE Decentralized Asset Exchange
-An asset decentralized exchange based on the HebeBlock blockchain can support Hebe to purchase other assets, such as (assets Btc, Eth ...)
+An asset decentralized exchange based on the Rangecoin blockchain can support Range to purchase other assets, such as (assets Btc, Eth ...)

-HEBE Death Coin Applet
-WeChat search: dead coins, providing block chain historical currency death information and scam items

-HEBE Novel Network
-HEBE novel search engine, which provides and only provides novel search results provided by third-party search engines https://book.hebeblock.com/

 Initial token distribution
-On Genesis, the token supply is 1,000,000,000 HEBE tokens.
-The distribution plan of HEBE tokens is as follows:
+On Genesis, the token totall supply is 23,333,333 RANGECOINS.
+The distribution plan of RANGECOINS is as follows:

 Private placement: 25%

-HebeBlock development team: 15% (from the start of HEBE, the team will unlock 1,000,000 per month, all of which are expected to be unlocked in 12.5 years)
+RangeCoin development team: 15% (from the start of RANGE, the team will unlock 1,000,0 per month, all of which are expected to be unlocked in 12.5 years)

 HEBE Foundation: 15% (reserved to support the operation of the foundation)

 Ecosystem development: 40% (residential applications; subsidies to potential users; incentives to outstanding partners; potential public sales)

-HEBE mobile wallet Airdrop: 5% (used to attract users, early support for NXT and Ardor, as the wallet currency increases, the supported currencies will also increase)
+RANGE payments app Airdrop: 5% (used to attract users, early support for NXT and Ardor, as the wallet currency increases, the supported currencies will also increase)

-Proceeds from the sale of HEBE tokens will first be used for the development of the HEBE network.
+Proceeds from the sale of RANGECOINS will first be used for the development of the RANGE network.
 The planned usage distribution is as follows:

 Foundation operations: 10% (including service provider and contractor costs, such as audit, consulting, legal and other third-party costs, and other administrative costs)